markcellus/router-component/README.md

 * Caches requests for faster performance
 * Supports handlebar templates (.hbs) allowing them to be loaded on the client-side
 * Uses [pushState()](http://w3c.github.io/html/browsers.html#dom-history-pushstate) API.
+* Automatically modifies all internal `<a>` tags on a page to prevent them from causing page reloads

 ## Examples